15 Movies People Hate That Aren’t Bad

 4. Remember Me (2010)

-Yes, ‘Remember Me’ has that infamously contrived ending which felt completely out of place.
+Yes, ‘Remember Me’ has that infamously contrived ending that felt completely out of place.
 But to be fair, ‘Remember Me’ certainly deserves a better treatment among viewers and is more than a decent watch with some genuinely powerful moments.
-Sadly though, the film was unfairly criticised for its ending as many deemed it to be extremely manipulative and exploitative.
+Sadly, though, the film was unfairly criticised for its ending, as many deemed it to be extremely manipulative and exploitative.
 The characters are well etched with some fine performances by its leads and the drama has a rare human touch that feels definitely moving and works on many levels.

 3. The Bucket List (2007)